salvacarrion/awesome-nlp/embeddings/README.md

 **Core idea:**

-- Subsampling of frequent words to obtain a significant speedup and more regular word representations.
+- Subsampling of frequent words to obtain a significant speedup and more regular word representations. (*Remove % of frequent pairs*)
-- The hierarchical softmax can be replaced with Negative Sampling (derived from the Noise Contrastive Estimation)
+- The hierarchical softmax can be replaced with Negative Sampling (derived from the Noise Contrastive Estimation). (*Select the positive target and k negative targets randomly, based on their unigram probabilities*)
 - Learning phrases: Using a simple data-driven approach to find phrases such as "New York Times" and expand the vocabulary considering them as a single token.

 **Key achievement:** Incremental improvements over Word2vec (v1)